Wyatt Earp vs. Curly Bill Brocius

 Wyatt tries to remount, but his loosened gunbelt has slipped down around his thighs.
 Bullets tear into his hat, coat and bootheel, and his saddle horn is shot off.
 He finally succeeds in forking his horse and rides back to a rocky outcropping to rejoin his men.
 The brief, dramatic fight is over.

-For more than a century, writers have identified the site of Wyatt’s shoot-out with the cow-boys as having taken place at Arizona’s Iron Springs.
+For more than a century, writers have identified the site of Wyatt’s shoot-out with the cowboys as having taken place at Arizona’s Iron Springs.
 Later writers thought that modern maps had changed the moniker to Mescal Springs, which is actually another spring near Iron.
 Neither site matches Wyatt’s description of the fight.
 You’ll find no cottonwoods and, more important, no way to surprise someone camped at either spring.
-The “Lone Hill” is nearby, but it is on the wrong side of the trail from Wyatt’s map.
+The “Lone Hill” is nearby, but it is on the wrong side of the trail from Wyatt’s map (see previous page).

 At Cottonwood Springs, Lone Hill falls into place and matches Wyatt’s map.
 The most convincing aspect of the Cottonwood site is that you can ride up to it without being seen.
 The “shelf” Wyatt describes is actually a modest plateau that rises up above the gully where the spring is located.